How Long Does the Flu Last: 2025-2026 Season

 Is there anything you can do to avoid getting the flu?

-Getting an annual flu shot is the single best way to prevent it.
+Getting an annual flu shot is one way to protect yourself against the flu.
 The flu shot is not a live vaccine and does not cause the flu.
+The flu shot takes about two weeks to provide immunity.
+Getting a flu shot is a personal decision and should be discussed with your doctor or healthcare provider.

-The flu shot takes about two weeks to provide immunity, and it is recommended for everyone older than 6 months of age.
-Other ways to avoid illness include washing your hands thoroughly with soap and water, especially before eating.
+Other ways to avoid illness include washing your hands thoroughly with soap and water, especially before eating, getting enough rest and eating healthy.

 Can you still get the flu if you had the vaccine?

 Yes, it’s possible to still get the flu after getting vaccinated.
 While the flu vaccine will cover most common strains from the previous year, it does not include every strain.
-This means that while the flu shot is your most helpful defense for preventing flu, it is not a complete guarantee that you will not get it.
+This means that while the flu shot is helpful for preventing flu, it is not a complete guarantee that you will not get it.

 If you have already received your shot, you should still avoid others with the flu as they may have another strain of the virus than the ones you were vaccinated against.
-And even if you have already had the flu this season you should still get the vaccine to prevent getting another strain during the same year.